Enrolments for 2024 are now open. Book your place before Oct 1st at 2023 prices!

 During the second week of the programme, the whole campus will come together for talks from university lecturers, business leaders and industry experts.
 These talks will be interdisciplinary in nature allowing students to bring their own subject experience to the discussion and are designed around a theme relevant to the modern world and workplace.

-The Great Debate is an Oxford debate event hosted by one of our guest speakers, on a specific topic or theme related to current affairs or a broader academic field.
+The Great Debate is a debate event hosted in Oxford by one of our guest speakers, on a specific topic or theme related to current affairs or a broader academic field.

-The inaugural Great Debate for our Oxford campuses was held in the iconic Sheldonian Theatre with former Liberty director Shami Chakrabarti (CBE) chairing a debate on Privacy in the Digital Age.
-Since then, the event has gone from strength to strength, with a number of esteemed speakers joining us last year in 2022, including David Olusoga, Ranulph Fiennes and Matthew Syed.
+The inaugural Great Debate for our Oxford campuses was held in the iconic Sheldonian Theatre with former Liberty Director Shami Chakrabarti (CBE) chairing a debate on Privacy in the Digital Age.
+Since then, the event has gone from strength to strength, with a number of esteemed speakers joining us, including David Olusoga, Ranulph Fiennes and Helen Sharman.